 The Best Space Heater

-Any space heater will warm you up.
-Even so, not all are created equal.
+Any space heater will warm you up, but not all are created equal.
 The best space heater will include safety features like tip-over protection and UL certification.
-It should also be easy to move and operate.
+It should also be easy to move and operate, dispersing heat rapidly without wasting energy.
 To find our picks, we consulted firefighters, engineers, and consumer reviews to find reliable brands, then gathered 13 highly regarded models to test for ourselves.

-This heater ($100) uses a slim tower design that fits well in corners and is easy to pick up and move as needed.
-An oscillating fan helps the Lasko circulate warm air evenly throughout the room, and a digital display (plus a remote!) allow you program precise temperature settings as a safeguard against ratcheting up your energy bill.
+This heater ($100) uses a slim tower design that fits well in corners.
+Like most space heaters, it warms via convection, heating air and dispersing it throughout the room.
+But two features sold us on the Lasko in particular: An oscillating fan keeps warm air circulating evenly, and a digital display allows you to program precise temperature settings as a safeguard against ratcheting up your energy bill.

-Compact enough to carry one-handed, the UberHeat’s ($33) extreme portability makes it easy to take along and fit into tight spaces.
-It has manual settings and minimal features.
+Compact enough to carry one-handed, the UberHeat’s ($50) extreme portability makes it easy to fit into tight spaces.
+Like the Lasko, it’s a convection heater, but its stationary fan makes it best at targeting heat toward just one person.

 The Best Space Heater

-The Lasko AW300 is our favorite for average to large rooms — think living room or master bedroom.
-It’s a convection heater: It warms up the air around it, and then circulates that warm air to the rest of the room with the help of an oscillating fan.
-This fan was a big deal to us, since its back-and-forth movement ensures that the entire room warms as evenly as possible (rather than heat pooling in one corner).
-It's the largest of our top picks, but its tower design allows it to fit easily into corners.
-Add in intuitive digital controls for setting a target temperature, auto-off features that prevent overheating — and a remote control — and the Lasko AW300 is a convenient heater for open and crowded rooms alike.
+The Lasko AW300 is our favorite for average to large rooms.
+Like most space heaters on the market, it’s a convection heater: It sucks in cold air, warms it up, and then circulates that warm air to the rest of the room with the help of a fan.
+The Lasko stood out in part because it has an oscillating fan.
+Its back-and-forth movement ensures that the entire room warms as evenly as possible (rather than heat pooling in one corner), making it ideal for areas like living rooms or kitchens where multiple people are likely to congregate.
+It's the largest of our picks, but its tower design allows it to fit easily into corners.
+It’s also one of the few models we looked at with digital controls, allowing you to set a target temperature to prevent wasting energy.

 Garages, attics, and basements are a different story.
 For areas of your home that tend to be drafty, we’d recommend the Pelonis HQ-1000.
-Unlike our other picks, the Pelonis is a radiant heater: It heats objects rather than air.
-Point it in your direction, and it will target all its heat on you rather than waste energy trying to heat up the entire room.
-We found its intensely focused heat uncomfortably warm indoors, but it’s a great way to stay toasty the next time that you venture down to the basement or head out to the garage for an afternoon.
+Unlike our other picks, the Pelonis is a radiant heater.
+Instead of heating the air directly, it heats up whatever objects (or people) are directly in front of it.
+We found its intensely focused heat uncomfortably warm indoors, but it’s a great way to stay toasty the next time that you venture down to the basement or head out to the garage for an afternoon, and it was easier to transport than the other radiant heaters that we tested.

 How We Found the Best Space Heater